Torres Blancas

 Torres Blancas is a mixed use concrete building in Madrid, Spain, designed in 1961 by Spanish architect Francisco Javier Sáenz de Oiza.
 The structure is a noted example of Spanish Organicism.
 Spanish industrialist Juan Huarte commissioned the project which initially included two residential towers.

+The video for the single Rainy Days by V (singer) of BTS was filmed here on the top floor.